New Patient Questions

 You may drive again when your visual acuity and peripheral vision meet the requirements set by the DMV.
 This will depend heavily on your vision prior to surgery and the status of your other eye.
 Please ask your surgeon for more information prior to your surgery so that arrangements can be made for transportation during your recovery period.

 How many surgeries have Drs.
-Terry, Straiko, and Sanchez performed?
+Terry, and Straiko performed?

 The doctors in our practice have each performed thousands of intraocular surgeries and have been fellowship/subspecialty trained in the field of corneal surgery, anterior segment reconstruction, and complex cataract and refractive surgery.

 Probability of graft rejections, failure, etc